sdiehl/kaleidoscope/tutorial.md

 llvm-general-pure does not require the LLVM libraries be available on the system.

-On Hackage there is an older version of llvm bindings named ``llvm`` and ``llvm-base`` which should likely be avoided since they has not been updated since it's development a few years ago.
+On Hackage there is an older version of the LLVM bindings named ``llvm`` and ``llvm-base`` which should likely be avoided since they have not been updated since their development a few years ago.

-As an aside the GHCi can have issues with the FFI and can lead to errors when working with ``llvm-general``.
+As an aside, the GHCi can have issues with the FFI and can lead to errors when working with ``llvm-general``.
 If you end up with errors like the following, then you are likely trying to use ``GHCi`` or ``runhaskell`` and it is unable to link against your LLVM library.
 Instead compile with standalone ``ghc``.